 Reboot your Android device

-- Press and hold the power button or power button + volume down to access the power off menu.
+- Press and hold the power or power button + volume down to access the power off menu.

 Disable 5G settings